marshallpowell/twangband/README.md

     kubectl create -f dev-mongo-controller.yaml

 #### Example create disks
-the zone needs to be the same as the container
+the zone needs to be the same as the container (this can also be done through the console)

     gcloud compute disks create dev-mongodb-disk --zone us-east1-b —-size 10GB